MathyouMB/website/src/content/articles/carleton-cs-coop-explained.md

 The ["One Decline Policy"](https://carleton.ca/co-op/rules-regulations/information-policies-for-graduate-students/#A21) prevents students from declining more than one offer of employment per term.
 Additionally, [failure to attend an interview](<https://carleton.ca/co-op/rules-regulations/information-policies-for-graduate-students/#A18:~:text=Failure%20to%20respond%20to%20an%20interview%20request%20or%20attend%20an%20interview%20will%20count%20as%20a%20student%E2%80%99s%20%E2%80%9Cone%2Ddecline%E2%80%9D%20(see%20%E2%80%9CONE%2DDECLINE%E2%80%9D%20policy%20below)>) will also count as a student’s “one-decline”.
 Students are also not allowed to conduct any further interviews after accepting an offer.

+This means that if you decline any offer, **you will be forced to accept your next offer no matter what.**

 The policy essentially coerces students to **"intentionally not apply"** to roles out of fear they will be forced to accept a position they would have otherwise only considered a backup option.
 Co-op even encourages students to only apply to roles they are ["absolutely certain they want"](https://carleton.ca/co-op/rules-regulations/information-policies-for-graduate-students/#A21:~:text=Students%20are%20strongly%20encouraged%20to%20review%20job%20descriptions%20carefully%20and%20only%20apply%20to%20the%20positions%20in%20which%20they%20are%20interested) despite paying to access the exclusive job board.

 From my point of view, this policy effectively **scams** students or (at the very least) creates an experience that does not match what students believe their paying for: _"the ability to apply to hundreds of exclusive (non public) job opportunities"_.

 The justification for this policy is that it keeps partnered employers happy.
-Companies do not want to invest time in filtering and interviewing candidates only for those candidates to decline offers.
+Companies do not want to invest time filtering and interviewing candidates only for those candidates to decline offers.
 The policy reduces the likelihood of students applying indiscriminately, backing out, and wasting employer time and resources.

 It is worth noting that this policy was also designed to prevent certain students from monopolizing interview slots and opportunities.
 Although at face value this seems like it's in the best interest of students, it's ultimately a byproduct catering to companies by reducing the number of hours companies need to spend interviewing students.

-Other institutions have [alternative systems](#rank--match-systems) where many of these concerns are not present.

 ### Conservative Applying

 The policy's elicited "conservative applying" is especially harmful to students early in their careers, who are uncertain about how many applications they need to submit to secure a job.

-They are caught in a dilemma: avoid applying to roles that aren't "exacly what they want" or risk wasting their co-op fee and being unemployed.
+They are caught in a dilemma: _avoid applying to roles that aren't "exacly what they want" or risk wasting their co-op fee and being unemployed._

 A common scenario is that a student with zero work experience will apply to as many jobs as they can out of fear they are unqualifed.
 They quickly receive two offers for roles that are "less interesting" than what might have come along (ex: IT job over a Developer job) and are forced to accept one immediately and conduct no further interviews.